DGruwier/blender-anisotropic-refraction/README.md

 Upstream Blender is maintained by the Blender project.
 The original GitHub mirror is [github.com/blender/blender](https://github.com/blender/blender), and the original repository has build instructions and general project information.

 This repository only exists for my own vibe code based experimentation.
 Please do not reference it as anything but a proof of concept.
-I can provide no support or assistance with the code or features of this fork.
+I'm not a developer, I'm an artist with an LLM subscription, and I can provide no support or assistance with the code or features of this fork.

 License
 -------